uzoway/gallery-page-interaction/README.md

-# Masked Loader Animation using GSAP
+# Gallery Page Interaction using CSS/JavaScript Animation

-This repo is for the development of a masked loader animation as a concept designed by [Torfs Bob](https://www.instagram.com/torfsbob/) [here](https://www.instagram.com/p/C2sDEdAtad8/?img_index=1).
+This repo is for the development of a Gallery Page interaction(Horizontal scroll & custom gallery interaction) designed by [Rron Berisha](https://rronberisha.com/#/) [here](https://www.instagram.com/p/C0FOl6bLezi/?img_index=1).

 ## Table of contents